Meaning of Translation Exposure

 Generally, multinational companies face translation exposure due to the base of their operations and assets in foreign currencies.
 Firms that produce goods or services sold in foreign markets are also affected by this risk.

 On knowing the meaning of translation exposure, let us look at how to measure the same.

 The following are the methods of measuring translation exposure:

-Current assets and liabilities having a maturity of one year or lesser are translated at the current exchange rate.
-Noncurrent assets and liabilities are converted at the past exchange rate that prevailed at the time the asset or liability was recorded in the books.
+Current assets and liabilities having a one-year or lesser maturity are translated at the current exchange rate.
+Noncurrent assets and liabilities are converted at the past exchange rate that prevailed when the asset or liability was recorded in the books.
 Under this method, a foreign subsidiary owning current assets in excess of the current liabilities will incur a translation gain if the local currency appreciates.
 The income items are usually calculated at the prevailing exchange rate.
-While, the depreciating items, falling under non-current items are calculated at the historical exchange rate.
+While the depreciating items falling under non-current items are calculated at the historical exchange rate.